ColeKaplan/Chess-Game/README.md

 Class Description
 ------------------

 ChessFrame:
 	ChessFrame creates the GUI and provides the frame for ChessComponent to be displayed on
 ChessComponent:
-	ChessComponent holds most of the actual gameplay, along with the arraylist of pieces ChessComponent draws the pieces onto the board ChessComponent has mouselisteners so that clicking on pieces can trigger highlighting, moving, and capturing
+	ChessComponent holds most of the actual gameplay, along with the arraylist of pieces
+	ChessComponent draws the pieces onto the board
+	ChessComponent has mouselisteners so that clicking on pieces can trigger highlighting, moving, and capturing
 Board:
 	Board is run frequently by ChessComponent's repaint method and is in charge of drawing the tiles, finishing lines, starting screen, and   promotion images
 Piece:
 	Piece is a parent class for every piece type so that general methods can be called and they can all be in an arraylist together
 	Piece tracks all of the individual piece data, but does not have access to pieces, so pieces is frequently updated through a setter method
-Knight:
-	Redefines move and value for Knights
-Bishop:
-	Redefines move and value for Bishops
-Rook:
-	Redefines move and value for Rooks
-Queen:
-	Redefines move and value for Queens
-Pawn:
-	Redefines move and value for Pawns
-King:
-	Redefines move and value for Kings
-	Checks if the King is in Check